drewsamsen/sr-cards-api/docs/authentication.md

 - Passwords are securely hashed by Supabase
 - JWT tokens have an expiration time
+- Refresh tokens provide a secure way to maintain long-lived sessions
 - Row Level Security (RLS) is enabled on the profiles table
 - Service role operations are only performed server-side